Decarbonisation pathways for local authorities, citizen and businesses

 Narratives of change for citizens

-The LOCALISED project develops credible and effective narratives that help to bring citizens and regions on a path of change.
-The starting point is as follows: Storylines and narratives told to boost sustainable development are too general and intangible.
+The LOCALISED project developed credible and effective narratives that would help to bring citizens and regions on a path of change.
+The starting point has been as follows: Storylines and narratives told to boost sustainable development are too general and intangible.
 For example, “everyone can contribute” or “air travel is bad for the climate and should be replaced by trains.”
 But this lacks a connection to the real everyday life of citizen’s and also to regional contexts.
-This is the gap addressed by the project and the specific tools that we will develop.
+This is the gap addressed by the project and the specific tools that were developed.

 To get there, we need narratives and stories that build on specific regional contexts and take into account the scope for decision-making of municipalities and individual citizens.
 Only then they do have a chance to become an effective tool for change.
-The disaggregated scenarios from work packages 3, 4, 5, and 6 will help to identify the key leverage points for aim.
-Besides this, the effects on different groups will be considered.
+The disaggregated scenarios from work packages 3, 4, 5, and 6 helped to identify the key leverage points for aim.
+Besides this, the effects on different groups were considered.

-The continuous involvement of citizens and authorities will help to make these narratives effective.
-One essential participatory tool in the project are the citizens assemblies (also: citizen councils), where citizens work together with scientists e.g. on lifestyle choices, and mitigation measures.
+The continuous involvement of citizens and authorities helped to make these narratives effective.
+One essential participatory tool in the project were the citizens assemblies (also: citizen councils), where citizens work together with scientists e.g. on lifestyle choices, and mitigation measures.
 See our Blog for an example from Austria and the Knowledge Network on Climate Assemblies for other european examples.